The Center has no permanent staff positions open at this time.

 How to Apply

-The application period for 2015 summer internships will open in January.
+The application period for 2016 summer internships will open in August 2015 for rising 3Ls and January 2016 for rising 2Ls.
 Please check Symplicity for the listing.

 If you are interested in working with the Center for Civil Rights, you may also want to consider an externship or pro bono opportunity.